thedamon/radioslipstream/posts/2008-03-17-crickets-in-my-late-night-tennis.md

 ---
 Episode 98. [mp3](/radio/slipstream-98.mp3). [cue](/radio/slipstream-98.cue).
 Released March 17, 2008

-_Apologies for the delay&#8230; working 8.5 hour days really reduces the amount of time I have to comb through old music and listen to new tunes and carefully (+ocd-ishly) arrange them into podcast playlists.
+_Apologies for the delay… working 8.5 hour days really reduces the amount of time I have to comb through old music and listen to new tunes and carefully (+ocd-ishly) arrange them into podcast playlists.
 Don’t you wish I was still a bum?
 At any rate, until I find a job where I can bring in my own tunes, I’m not fully confident I can keep up the bi-weekly episodes.
 But I will try!</p>

 This week’s selections run quite opposite to the electronicness of last time.
 We start with some manic, experimental pieces and then settle down into a king-size bed of vaguely folksy reverb that eventually expands into various forms of slightly surreal ballading, before being buried in a grim avalanche of craggy rock and roll.</em>